Rewards for a reluctant departure22nd December 2018

 An Improving Day

 It must not have taken much to organise myself for I was in Laxey soon enough after getting there by bus.
 Some food was acquired in advance of my hike and I took the chance of pottering as far as the local train station, served by electric trams from Ramsey, Douglas and the top of Snaefell itself.
 Any temptation posed by a ride top the top of my objective was dispelled and I set off there on foot.

 My course took me along Glen Mooar towards Agneash with Laxey Wheel to be seen across the valley.
-Skies were laden with cloud at this point so one might have wondered at my resolve.
-From Agneash, I went east for a while in order to pick up a track that would take me past such hilltops as Slieau Ruy, Slieau Ouyr and Slieau Lhean.
+The skies were laden with clouds at this point, so one might have wondered at my resolve.
+From Agneash, I went east for a while to pick up a track that would take me past such hilltops as Slieau Ruy, Slieau Ouyr and Slieau Lhean.

 Passing Cragh Ouyr, dropped me down to the A18.
 The track disintegrated on the ever more boggy terrain but you can expect such things on a springtime stroll like the one that I was undertaking.
 A rest stop was taken by the roadside before I took advantage of ramblage rights (think right to roam, Manx style) to make a direct ascent of Snaefell’s steep north-eastern slopes.

 Nearer the top, the gradients relented and I was to potter about a flat-topped summit littered with two masts, a train station and a restaurant.
 The bitter breeze was not so welcoming, yet any temptation posed by the restaurant was resisted and I began my way down with views over Sulby Reservoir and other such sights.
 The Manx island top had been visited.